but not the others!

 The starboard hull deck joint molding/sheerline of the 57’ Jefferson beside us was threatening to land on the flat top of the midship piling.
 He had been rubbing on it earlier, but as the tide rose, the boat was galloping above and below the top of the piling.
 We helped him to quickly correct that situation so that his deck wouldn’t be torn off.
 The 70’er on the end was wearing out his fenders and had to keep the aft cockpit bilge pump running to pump out the waves crashing hard against his transom and spraying into his cockpit.
 All of us thought he should have turned around and retied with his nose into the wind earlier in the day, but he was counting on the weather forecast that he had been monitoring on his elaborate electronic equipment installed specifically for that purpose.

 The 44’ Atlantic broke the top of his upwind starboard piling and snapped his line on the upwind port piling creating a bit of a tense situation.
 His bow has blown off the dock and his port stern is now twisted tight against the dock.
 There is nothing he can do but ride it out now.

 The sailboats are heaving so high and so low you get seasick just watching.
 The boats are traveling a good 10 feet now.
 Some of the crew have rented a room because they are already seasick.
 We chose to stay onboard Sonsie and ride it out being available to retie if necessary.

-The devastating news came from the 70’er who had the weather program onboard, that the storm had stalled and we were in for a rough night.
+Devastating news came from the 70’er who had the weather program onboard, that the storm had stalled and we were in for a rough night.
 It was supposed to move to the West mid afternoon, but now there was no telling when that would happen.
-It continued to blow directly in on us from the south.
+It continues to blow directly in on us from the south.